Itz-Toothless/Development/Privacy Policy.md

-By using the bot, you automatically accept not only the Terms of Service, but also the privacy terms
+By using the bot, you automatically accept not only the Terms of Service, but also the Privacy Terms

 **`1.
 Which data is stored?`**